ikuhamada/state-doc/manual.rst

 	Description:

-	This keyword defines the ensemble method for the finite temperature molecular dynaics simulation
+	This keyword defines the ensemble method for the finite temperature molecular dynaics simulation.

 	* MICRO: Microcanonical